ualex73/slide/README.md

 - Restart Home-Assistant.

 ### Usage
-To use this component in your installation, add the following to your `configuration.yaml` file:
+To use this component in your installation for the Cloud API, add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry